umarhassan-mitodl/1.061-fall-2008/content/pages/lecture-notes/mass.md

 uid: a52b38ce-352b-df17-e048-3a87ecb3db29
 ---

 Please note that animations A and B use an older Indeo video compression not supported by most multimedia players.
-If you have problems playing these files, we recommend using the {{% resource_link "48372e73-7a58-4655-918c-beb4c0ff9c8c" "VLC multimedia player" %}}.
+If you have problems playing these files, we recommend using the [VLC multimedia player](http://www.videolan.org/vlc/).

 The animations were generated with MATLAB software.